ccbogel/QualCoder/README.md

 ## INSTALLATION

 ### Prerequisites
-You will need to have a python3.7 or newer version installed and a 64 bit VLC player installed.
-Optional: ffmpeg installed for speech to text and waveform image.
+You will need to have a python3.7 or newer version installed.
+Optional: VLC for audio/video coding. ffmpeg installed for speech to text and waveform image.
+VLC is required, for QualCoder releases 3.1 and lower.

 ### Windows

-Install  [VLC](https://www.videolan.org/vlc/download-windows.html) or from the Windows Store.

 Newer releases contain an exe file (created on Windows 10, 64 bit).Double-click to run.
 Look at the Releases in the right hand side column.
 I have had feedback of one instance on Windows where an anti-virus affected the importing and moving of files by QualCoder (AVG).
 An online virus testing site www.virustotal.com indicated 2 vendors out of many detected a potential problem due to their detection methods (false positives), 5 March 2022.
 Always check the MD5 checksum on downloading the exe.
 I have not got the exe Microsoft certified (I am not sure of the processes or cost involved).